Cuntz-Li algebras from a-adic numbers: The -adic duality theorem The a-adic duality theorem

+These algebras are also isomorphic, as indicated for the $2$-adic case in \cite[Section~5]{kps}.
+This holds since both algebras are stable, which is seen by describing the left and right hand side as a certain increasing union and as an inductive limit, respectively.
+In fact, the left hand side is in a natural way isomorphic to a stabilized Bunce-Deddens algebra.
+The above proof shows that the $H$-actions by multiplication on one side and inverse multiplication on the other are Morita equivalent, and therefore they are also ``outer conjugate'' by \cite[Proposition on p.~16]{combes}.

+Moreover, it was explained to us by Jack Spielberg that it is possible to construct an explicit isomorphism between $C_0(\O)\rtimes_{\lt} N$ and $C_0(\R)\rtimes_{\lt} N^*$, but it is not clear whether the isomorphism is equivariant for the $H$-actions. \end{rem}

 \begin{rem} Let $M$ be a subgroup of $N$ that is dense in $\O$, so that by \lemref{dense} $M$ is of the form $qN$ for some $q\geq 2$.
-By applying Remark~\ref{dense-dual} to the above argument, we see that when $H$ is a nontrivial subgroup of $S$ there is a Morita equivalence
+By using \remref{dense-dual} to modify the proof of \thmref{a-adic-duality}, we see that when $H$ is a nontrivial subgroup of $S$ there is a Morita equivalence

 where the action on each side is the $ax+b$-action. \end{rem}